PoCInnovation/Workshops/software/14.Vercel/README.md

 Now, `clone` the Github repository in your computer.

-It should have the following architecture :
+It should have the following architecture:

 ```shell
 .